gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - It contains the information requested.
     - If the quizmaster did not complete the reading of the question, the quizzer's answer must include the information in the remainder of the question as well as the answer.
     - It is not required to be in question and answer form, except in the case of a reference question.
-    - The quizzer’s answer must include all unique words included in both the question and the answer.
+    - The quizzer's answer must include all unique words included in both the question and the answer.

 Mispronounced names are still recognizable as the answer.

 Only the first response of the quizzer will be considered, however, if the response by the quizzer is in context and is not incorrect, the quizzer will be allowed their full 30 seconds to give the additional information necessary to satisfy the question and the answer.

 #### Example
 INT Who has been making it grow?
 A. God.
-If the quizzer said “Apollos” they have given incorrect information (even though the name “Apollos” is in context) and would be called incorrect.
-If they had said “I planted the seed”, “Apollos watered it”, they have not given any incorrect information, are in context and will be given the 30 seconds to supply the correct answer required.
+If the quizzer said "Apollos" they have given incorrect information (even though the name "Apollos" is in context) and would be called incorrect.
+If they had said "I planted the seed", "Apollos watered it", they have not given any incorrect information, are in context and will be given the 30 seconds to supply the correct answer required.

 ### Incorrect
 The quizzer's response is incorrect when: